/* Rambling Owl addition to remove page titles from blogs */

 See Route on ......

 Waving off my fellow walkers was a dispiriting experience.
 I knew they were in for a tough day but I chafed at not being able to walk it with them.
 It was a bit of a let down to have planned for a whole year, saved the money, driven half the length of the UK, only to have the actual hiking curtailed by a skinned heel.
-I felt like a bit of a fraud to be honest but I knew my foot wouldn't have carried me over the rugged terrain the day had in store and my medical advice was to do no more walking for the week.
+I felt like a bit of a fraud to be honest but I knew my foot wouldn't have carried me over the rugged terrain the rest of the Kintyre Way had in store and the advice from the local surgery was to do no more walking for the week.
 I had to make the best of the remaining two days so I put on my happy face and dropped them off at Carradale before setting off to spend the day on the isle of Arran.

 I parked my car on the access ramp at the tiny ferry port of Crossaig - our starting point for day two of the Kintyre Way - and wandered over to see what I needed to do to buy a ticket.
 I had about twenty minutes before the ferry docked and I could make out its tiny white speck chugging its way across the sound.
 As far as I could tell there was no ticket office so I presumed that the ticket was purchased onboard.
 I'd never been on such a small ferry before - certainly not as a motorist - so I felt a little apprehensive as to the boarding etiquette, particularly as I was at the head of a steadily growing queue of vehicles parked up behind me.
 I sat and watched the toy-like ferry grow ever larger until it loomed in front of me, dropping its roll-on door just before it ground gently onto the concrete of the access ramp.
 I needn't have worried about the process of getting aboard as a trio of highly efficient ferrymen sprang out and directed us into the large parking bay in the belly of the ship.
 The doors rolled back up and without any hesitation we were away again.
 The whole operation had taken ten minutes.